mmb-irb/MDDB-workflow/README.md

 ## Installation

+This will install the package and create the entry point `mwf` to be used when executing the workflow.

 It is recommended to create a virtual environment.
 You can do this using Conda and the `environment.yml` file, with:

 ```conda env create --file environment.yml```